bbauska/UC-Davis-Inter-jQuery/README.md

 </p>

-I&apos;m going to remove that comment, and add here a click handler, so I&apos;m going to use my jQuery object to come in and grab my **nav ul li a**, the anchor tags in the navigation over here at these anchor tags that I want to get from up here at the top of the page, **nav, ul, li, a**.
+I&apos;m going to remove that comment, and add here a click handler, so I&apos;m going to use my jQuery object to come in and grab my <b>nav ul li a</b>, the anchor tags in the navigation over here at these anchor tags that I want to get from up here at the top of the page, <b>nav, ul, li, a</b>.
 If you had another nav element on the page, you might give this an ID, so that you would target this very specifically with an ID to get to these anchor tags, but this page just has one nav element, so this is specific